naokimas/decay_rate_SIS/README.md

 ```

 - You need a C++ compiler.
-- We provide four edge list files (with extension .mat, but they are not MATLAB files.
+- We provide four edge list files (with extension .mat, but they are not MATLAB files) in this folder.
 They are text files.
 Any of these files can be specified as input-file-name.
 These four networks are used in the paper.
 - The input file has to follow a certain format, which is described in the preample of sis-net-decay.cc
 - One can alternatively set the data_type as an integer in place of input-file-name when running a.out.
 See sis-net-decay.cc for details.